 Long-Term Cost Planning in South Carolina

-Over five years, cumulative spending may exceed $340,000, excluding additional care needs.
+Over five years, cumulative spending may exceed $354,000, excluding additional care needs or care level transitions.

 How to Plan for Assisted Living Costs in South Carolina